Igor Shesterkin: 2021–22: Breakout and Eastern Conference Final run

 The Rangers finished second in the Metropolitan Division, and in the opening round of the 2022 Stanley Cup playoffs faced the Pittsburgh Penguins, whose starting goaltender Tristan Jarry was sidelined by injury.
 In Game 1, Shesterkin's NHL playoff debut on 3 May, he made 79 saves in the 4–3 triple overtime loss, setting the all-time team record for saves in a playoff game, with the second most saves in a playoff game league-wide.
 Following a Rangers win in Game 2, the Rangers lost Games 3 and 4 by wide margins, with Shesterkin replaced by Alexandar Georgiev in the second period of each game.
 The Rangers subsequently rallied to win the next three games and clinch the series.
-In the next series against the Carolina Hurricanes, the Rangers rallied back from a 2–0 series deficit to win again in 7 games.
+In the next series against the Carolina Hurricanes, the Rangers rallied back from a 2–0 series deficit to win again in seven games.
 Shesterkin was again generally considered the difference-maker for his team, backstopping them to key wins when outshot.
-He finished with a .949 save percentage in the series.
-Shesterkin became the first goaltender in NHL history to have two assists in a playoff game in which his team faced elimination, and the fifth goaltender with two assists in a single playoff game, as well as the first Rangers goaltender with at least two assists in any game since Mike Richter in a 1992 game against the Quebec Nordiques.
+Shesterkin became the first goaltender in NHL history to have two assists in a playoff game in which his team faced elimination, and the fifth goaltender with two assists in a single playoff game, as well as the first Rangers goaltender with at least two assists in any game since Mike Richter in 1992.